LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-0-OverviewAndAnnouncements.md

 #### Office Hours

-I have drop-in office hours on [Zoom](https://lanecc.zoom.us/j/97305128975) and in person, building 19, room 152, Monday through Thursday from 4:00 to 4:50.
+I have drop-in office hours on [Zoom](https://lanecc.zoom.us/j/8982554800) and in person, building 19, room 152, Monday and Wednesday from 4:00 to 4:50.
 I'm available at other times too, just let me know when you'd like to meet.

 Don't hesitate to reach out if you have questions, would like help debugging code, or anything else!

+- Email me: birdb@lanecc.edu
+- DM me on Discord: [profbird](https://discord.com/users/795803452869443586)

 #### Tutoring